Benitoite/Election_Analysis/README.md

 1) The script could be expanded to include all the counties of the state.
 2) The script could be modified to handle election results per census tract.
+3) The script could be expanded to included results of each candidate per county.